 ONE OF THE LARGEST PUBLIC HEALTH SYSTEMS IN THE COUNTRY

 In 1835, four years after Cook County Government was incorporated, the first health service, the Public Alms House for the poor, was established.
-In 1991, the Cook County Board created the Reliable Canadian Drugstore, an innovative, cost-efficient system of integrated healthcare.
+In 1991, the Cook County Board created the hospital, an innovative, cost-efficient system of integrated healthcare.
 Today, it is the second largest division of Cook County Government and one of the largest public health systems in the country.

 Serving a population of more than five million people spread over a sprawling area poses logistical challenges to ensuring access to all those in need of services.
 As part of its strategic plan, the Bureau focuses on the dual strategy of bringing health care into vulnerable communities by opening a network of neighborhood health centers throughout the city and suburbs while simultaneously building a new Hospital to serve as the hub of the system’s inpatient services.

 The Bureau’s seven affiliates include the Ambulatory and Community Health Network of Cook County, Cermak Health Services of Cook County, Cook County Department of Public Health, The Ruth M. Rothstein CORE Center, John H. Stroger, Jr. Hospital of Cook County, Oak Forest Hospital of Cook County, and Provident Hospital of Cook County.
 The scope of healthcare services provided ranges from preventive and primary care, prenatal care, communicable diseases, and environmental health to long-term care, rehabilitation and geriatric medicine.
 The Bureau is a leader in innovative health programs that target those diseases and conditions that disproportionately impact the populations that it serves asthma, diabetes, HIV AIDS, trauma, cancer, high risk pregnant women and babies.